Employment and Discrimination Tribunal (Jersey) Regulations 2014

 8 Hearings before single Tribunal member

-(1) In proceedings before the Tribunal relating to an individual employment dispute one member, being the Chairman or a Deputy Chairman, shall constitute the Tribunal.
+(1) In proceedings before the Tribunal relating to an individual employment dispute the Tribunal must be constituted of 1 member, being the chair or a deputy chair.[22]

-(2) However, if the Chairman thinks it is desirable to do so, he or she may direct that in proceedings relating to a particular individual employment dispute the Tribunal shall be constituted in accordance with Regulation 9.
+(2) However, if the chair thinks it is desirable to do so, they may direct that in proceedings relating to a particular individual employment dispute the Tribunal must be constituted in accordance with Regulation 9.[23]

 9 Hearings before 3 Tribunal members